otavioassis-git/recipe_it/README.md

 ## ✨ Key Features

-- Save Recipes: Maintain a list of your Recipes in a organized environment.
+- Save Recipes: Manage a list of your Recipes in a organized environment.
 - Search & Filter: Easily find specific recipes by name or category.
 - Favorites: Save your favorite recipes for quick access later.
 - Recipe Details: View detailed instructions, ingredient lists, and cooking times.